PA0DEV/ioBroker.notifyme/README.md

 ## notifyme adapter for ioBroker

-Sends Notifications on State Values, Min- or Max Limits
+Sends alerts based on state changes, threshold violations, or custom triggers using messaging services like CallMeBot.
+Future support for additional notification channels is planned.

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later.